Healthdirect Free Australian health advice you can count on.

 What are the effects of taking speed?

-The effects of speed are felt immediately if the drug is injected or smoked.
-If snorted or swallowed, the effects can take half an hour to appear.
-They last up to 6 hours, depending on the dose.
+The effects of speed are felt quickly if the drug is injected or smoked.
+If snorted or swallowed, the effects can take 30 minutes to appear.
+The effects last for several hours.

 Speed can make people feel 'pumped' and happy.
 They may: